mikecalizo/ilm-parser-collections/README.md

   > $python ilm-policy-parser-mike.py
 3. Results should be:
   - Showing *Index Name*, *ILM Policy name*, *Retention* and *Phase*
-  - Notably remove from the results are:  Phases in *hot*, *cold*, *warm*, and *frozen* as well as empty (n/a).
+  - Notably removed from the results are:  Indices that are in *hot*, *cold*, *warm*, and *frozen* phases, as well as empty (n/a).
 As a result, indices roll over in these phase are not reported.

 <img width="995" alt="Screenshot 2025-04-22 at 8 02 54 AM" src="https://github.com/user-attachments/assets/5b5326c6-2c58-43f0-894b-3dd096a594a5" />